seanslma/maki/Data/Forecast/LightGBM/Example.md

 # Example

 ## LightGBM vs XGBoost
-- LightGBM generally faster than XGBoost, especially for large datasets, does not support arrow
+- LightGBM generally faster than XGBoost, especially for large datasets, does not support polars (`df.to_arrow` and `sr.to_arrow` should work)
 - XGBoost might have slightly lower memory requirements compared to LightGBM

 ## parameters